appium/java-client/README.md

 *3.0.0*
 - AppiumDriver class is now a Generic.
 This allows us to return elements of class MobileElement (and its subclasses) instead of always returning WebElements and requiring users to cast to MobileElement.
 See https://github.com/appium/java-client/pull/182
 - Full set of Android KeyEvents added.
-- Selenium client version updated to 2.46
+- seleniumone client version updated to 2.46
 - PageObject enhancements
 - Junit dependency removed